NAICS Download

 6 Funny Facts about NAICS and WRDS

-NAICS is one of the most popular, and to my personal view, the go-to industry classification systems for North America companies.
+NAICS is one of the most popular—and, in my view, the go-to—industry classification systems for North American companies.
 Quoting WRDS:

 NAICS is designed to replace the old SIC system.
 It was developed jointly by the U.S. Economic Classification Policy Committee (ECPC), Statistics Canada, and Mexico’s Instituto Nacional de Estadistica y Geografia.

-Many databases in WRDS do offer NAICS code, but to my best knowledge, they don’t offer textual description.
-So what’s the use of an NAICS code, say 5311, if nobody tells you that it means “Lessors of Real Estate?”
+Many databases in WRDS do offer NAICS codes, but to my knowledge, they don’t offer textual descriptions.
+So what’s the use of a NAICS code, say 5311, if nobody tells you that it means “Lessors of Real Estate”?
 To get this textual description, we have to go to NAICS’s official website, which only shows the data in HTML, not a downloadable tabular spreadsheet: